mcfnord/rml/src/busto.md

 and the criminal cases, but the criminal DPAs were adamant that they were not going to do it.
 The criminal DPAs’ only concern was whether Dalsing was criminally culpable.

-I find that Lindquist involved Civil Division employees in the conversation among senior leaders about whether to appeal or seek reconsideration of the vindictive prosecution dismissal of the Dalsing criminal case.
+I find that Lindquist involved Civil
+Division employees in the conversation among senior leaders about whether to appeal or seek reconsideration of the vindictive prosecution dismissal of the
+Dalsing criminal case.
 I further find that civil DPAS connected appeal of the criminal matter with settlement of the civil case, but that criminal DPAS rejected the connection.
-I am unable to determine from the evidence whether Vanscoy was the civil DPA who made the suggestion.
+I am unable to determine from the evidence whether
+Vanscoy was the civil DPA who made the suggestion.

-B. Prosecutorial Misconduct
+# See Prosecutorial Misconduct

-Allegation: The Merrival Complaint contained a table of cases brought by the PCPAO where convictions were secured in the trial court only to be reversed on appeal.55 The Complaint suggested that the PCPAO was “Top in Prosecutorial Misconduct Reversals.”
+Allegation: The Merrival Complaint contained a table of cases brought by the PCPAO where convictions were secured in the trial court only to be reversed on appeal.<sup>55</sup> The Complaint suggested that the PCPAO was “Top in Prosecutorial Misconduct Reversals.”

 Summary of the Factual Findings: DPA witnesses uniformly believed that the reasons for